What is federal verification?

 Is verification handled differently for new students and returning students?

-For returning students, federal verification must be completed before a financial aid award letter will be generated.
+For returning students, federal verification must be completed before a financial aid award email notification will be generated.

 If you are appealing your financial aid, please note that verification must be performed prior to our consideration of your appeal.